 The snow leopard is smaller in size as compared to the other big cats and leopards.
 The standing height of snow leopard is approximately 2 ft and the average weight is between 35-55 kg.

-The biological name of Snow leopard is Panthera Uncia.
+The biological name of the Snow leopard is Panthera Uncia.

 Mostly found resting on a tree during the daylight, Clouded Leopard hunts during night time only.
 The clouded leopard is nocturnal and their low density & highly dense habitat makes it difficult to count clouded leopard in their habitat.

 Characteristics wise Clouded Leopard are dark grey or ochreous in color with blotched patterns on their body.
-Usually small in size but carnivorous like the other big cat family members.
+Usually small in size but carnivorous like the other big cat species.
 A male can weigh up to 23 kg and a female can weigh around 16 kg.

 The Jungle Cat